When to Match: A Cost-Balancing Principle for Dynamic Markets: The Cost-Balancing Principle

 \subsection{Monotonicity of Optimal Policies in Relaxed Settings}

-A fundamental question in matching algorithm design is whether simple threshold-type policies can be optimal.
+A fundamental question in matching algorithm design is whether simple monotone matching rules can be optimal.
 In general settings with arbitrary arrival patterns, the answer is often negative: the optimal decision rule can be highly complex and non-monotonic.
 However, when we restrict attention to stationary environments with well-behaved cost structures, a clear structure emerges.

 We consider a relaxed model with Poisson arrivals and impose additional conditions on the matching cost function.

 \begin{definition} A matching cost function $f: \mathbb{Z}_+^N \to \mathbb{R}_+$ is called convex, supermodular, and component-wise non-increasing if it satisfies the following properties: \begin{itemize} \item Convexity: $2f(\mathbf{x} + \mathbf{e}_i) \leq f(\mathbf{x}) + f(\mathbf{x} + 2\mathbf{e}_i)$ for all $\mathbf{x}$ and $i$. \item Supermodularity: $f(\mathbf{x} + \mathbf{e}_i) + f(\mathbf{x} + \mathbf{e}_j) \leq f(\mathbf{x}) + f(\mathbf{x} + \mathbf{e}_i + \mathbf{e}_j)$ for all $\mathbf{x}$ and $i \neq j$. \item Component-wise non-increasing: $f(\mathbf{x} + \mathbf{e}_i) \leq f(\mathbf{x})$ for all $\mathbf{x}$ and $i$. \end{itemize} \end{definition}